Biomedical Engineering Society

 Our Goal

 Our goal is to develop an assistive driving system for a student at CSU with no arms.
 This includes designing, prototyping, and building a mechanical foot-steering system as well as an electronic control panel which enables accessible turn signals, blinker use, and other vital electronics that one needs to drive safely.
+Last year marked the start of this project and V1, which consisted of testing, developing, and integrating our initial design into a race simulator.
+This year with V2, we continue to advance our design and hope to transfer our work into a street-legal car.

 Full Simulator with Monitor

-V1: Foot-Driven Race Simulator
+V1: Modified Race Simulator

 Over the course of the Spring 2023 semester, we utilized the I2P 3D Printing Lab to successfully design a mechanical foot-steering system and adjustable electronic control panel with a display screen, which were then integrated into a donated NextLevel Racing F-GT driving simulator.
 Components of the steering mechanism were modeled in SolidWorks.
 The parts that were made out of sheet metal were cut from water jets, while the rest were 3D printed.
 The control panel and display screen were also 3D printed, of which we took into account user comfort, safety, and accessibility.